Rahul28428/DL-model-optimization-for-Lightweight-Gesture-Recognition/README.md

 Embedded systems course project

 Project Name: DL Model Optimization for Lightweight Gesture Recognition

 <br>

 Dataset: <a href="https://www.kaggle.com/datasets/gti-upm/leapgestrecog">  Gesture Recognition </a>
 <br>

 Description:<br>
 This project focuses on optimizing deep learning models for image classification using the Keras library.
-We utilize the LeapGestRecog dataset, available on Kaggle, which comprises 20,000 hand gesture images of 10 different gestures performed by 10 subjects.
+We utilize the LeapGestRecog dataset, available on Kaggle, which comprises 20,000 hand gesture images of 10 different gestures performed by 10 subjects.<br>

 The main techniques employed for model optimization include:<br>

 1) Changing the weights <br>
 2) Pruning <br>